 It is possible to lose your wages to your creditor, depending on the situation, through wage garnishment.
 Wage garnishment is when your employer withholds a portion of your wage in order to pay off your debt.
 Owing back taxes to the IRS is one of the reasons why your wages can be put at risk.
 However, even if your IRS problems result in wage garnishment, there are certain limits that must be respected.
 A wage garnishment lawyer is best placed to help you protect your rights when facing wage garnishment in Texas or any other place.

 While the IRS can garnish your wages, the amount they can deduct towards debt payment varies from person to person.
-The law places limits on how much your wage can be affected.
+The law places IRS wage garnishment limits on how much your wage can be affected.
 A lot of factors influence the exact amount of money that the IRS will take.
-The number of dependents you have and your standard reduction account are the main ones.
+The number of dependents you have, and your standard reduction account, are the main ones.

 Other Wage Garnishment